In search of higher Bochner theorem: Case when is given by a quadratic polynomial

 We can also assume that $a_{21} =0$, which can be achieved by a translation of $x$.
 (By a slight abuse of notation we use the same letters for the coefficients of $L$.)
 From the above form of $L$ we get that

 As above, introduce

 We are going to compute the coefficients $p_k(n)$ of $P_n(x)$ by considering $L(P_n(x))$ and using the formulas \eqref{a-j} and \eqref{b-j}. $L(P_n(x))$ satisfies the relation

-We now equalize the coefficients at the same powers of $n$ in the right-hand and the left-hand sides of the latter equation.
+We now equalize the coefficients at the same powers of $x$ in the right-hand and the left-hand sides of the latter equation.
 For our purposes it would be enough to find expressions for $p_1(n), p_2(n), p_3(n)$, and $p_4(n)$ only.
 Knowing $p_1(n), p_2(n), p_3(n), p_4(n)$ and using the above formulas, we can express $b_0(n), b_1(n), b_2(n)$ and $b_3(n)$.
 As before, to obtain a recurrence relation of order at most $4$ for the eigenpolynomials, we need to ensure that $b_3(n)\equiv 0$.

 We will normalize the above expression for $L$ using the action of the affine group on $x$.
 First, let us consider the case when $a_{32}\neq 0$.
-By rescaling we can make $a_{32} = 1$.
-Then the leading of $b_3(n)$ equals $11184n^{13} $, see \eqref{b3} which implies that $b_3(n)$ can not vanish identically.
+By rescaling we can obtain $a_{32} = 1$.
+Then the leading coefficient of the polynomial of degree $9$ in the numerator of $b_3(n)$ equals $8$ which implies that $b_3(n)$ can not vanish identically, see \eqref{b3}.